Slow Food: Australia

 The Australian slow food movement aims to increase community awareness of the value from farm to market of good, clean, local food.
 A campaign is being mounted to have included in Slow Food International's Ark of Taste (nationally nominated threatened produce and food products) the following Australian foods: Kangaroo Island's Ligurian bee honey, the Queensland-native bunya nut, bull-boar sausage from Victoria, and Tasmanian leatherwood honey.

 The Netherlands

 In the Netherlands especially the Slow Food Youth Network (SFYN) is very active.
 SFYN is a worldwide network of young people creating a better future through food.
 SFYN believes that they, as young people, must play an important role in the future of food production and consumption.
 That is why they bring young consumers, producers, farmers, chefs and students closer together.
 In the Netherlands they do this through eat-ins, tastings, events such as World Disco Soup Day, the talkshow Als Warme Broodjes, campaigns such as food education and projects such as the SFYN Academy.

+Latvia

+In 2005, British-born Latvian chef Mārtiņš Rītiņš became the president of the newly-founded Latvian Slow Food Association, which has been organizing slow food festivals in cities across Latvia with cooking demonstrations by Rītiņš and other chefs, tastings by local organic producers and cultural handicrafts (such as fine silver jewellery, beeswax candles, leather books, pottery and hemp clothing) by local artisans.